DillonSW/Capstone_Team_5/Documentation/Signoffs/Motor System.md

 **The Motor:**
 * **Given the calculations above, must rotate a total weight of 70.858 lbs.
 (We will assume roughly 20% tolerance for error, so for calculations we will use 85 lbs)**

-* **Will have a time to accelerate (the loads) of less than 1 second.**
-^ As explained below, we want our time to accelerate to be 0.5 seconds.
-We can run our calculations based off of 1 second time to accelerate as a worse-case scenario.

 **Circuity:**
 * **Will be protected at 125% the nameplate current rating (7.5A).** This comes from the following codes.